NewsHounds

 Anna-claire Souza, you’re tinking of Jim Jones who was the leader of the Peoples Temple, best known for the mass suicide in 1978 of 914 of its members in Jonestown, Guyana, and the murder of five individuals at a nearby airstrip, including Congressman Leo Ryan (D-CA).
 Over 200 children were murdered at Jonestown, almost all of them by cyanide poisoning.

-bemused commented 2012-12-17 01:57:09 -0500 · Flag
+Bemused commented 2012-12-17 01:57:09 -0500 · Flag

 Joseph West wrote: “Now, granted these weren’t cases of “mass murder” but if a person’s capable of killing one person, he’s more than capable of killing multiple people in a single incident.”